BoxHezi/ip2vulns/README.md

   -i INPUT [INPUT ...], --input INPUT [INPUT ...]
                         Query information from https://internetdb.shodan.io/
                         support multiple ip and cidr, separate using space, e.g. -i 8.8.8.8 51.83.59.99 192.168.0.0/24
-  -s CVSS, --cvss CVSS  Enable cvss score filter, required a number
+  --cvedict CVEDICT     Config CVE databaseintegrate with go-cvedict, checkout at: https://github.com/BoxHezi/go-cvedict -s CVSS, --cvss CVSS  Enable cvss score filter, required a number
                         If 0 is given, targets found with no CVE information will be filtered out.
 And all CVEs will be checked.
-                        When 0 is given, the process can be slow if huge amount of CVEs are founded.
-Not Recommend to pass 0 in.
+                        When 0 is given, the process can be slow if huge amount of CVEs are founded.Not Recommend to pass 0 in.
   -o OUT, --out OUT     Define output file, default print to stdout
                         Available option: stdout (default), csv, json
                         For csv: please specify filename
-                        For json: a directory out_json will be created --disable-stdout      Disable stdout
+                        For json: a directory out_json will be created --nostdout            Disable print result to stdout
-  -v, --version         Print current version
+                        IP with unsuccessful querying (i.e. Exception happened) will still be printed -v, --version         Print current version
 ```